 A new survey trawl (Campelen 1800) was introduced to the Canadian survey starting with the autumn 1995 survey.
-Extensive comparative fishing with the old survey trawl (Engel 145) and Campelen trawl had recently been completed but the data were not fully analyzed.
-Therefore it was not yet possible to make comparisons of surveys using the two different trawls.
+Extensive comparative fishing with the old survey trawl (Engel 145) and Campelen trawl has recently been completed but the data are not fully analyzed.
+Therefore it is not yet possible to make comparisons of surveys using the two different trawls.